All Episodes

 As you know, polygraph tests cannot address external realities, but rather only the belief one has in the truth of a fact or event.

-As far as psychological tests go, our research has convinced us that adequate psychological tests have been undertaken by Bud Hopkins, John Mack, and from another point of view, the late Nick Spanoff of Carleton University.
+As far as psychological tests go, our research has convinced us that adequate psychological tests have been undertaken by Bud Hopkins, John Mack, and from another point of view, the late Nick Spano for Carleton University.

-Since nowhere in our program do we suggest any psychopathology on the part of the abductees, there is no need to undertake more tests to prove or disprove such pathology, as far as MRI or other scanning tests.
+Since nowhere in our program do we suggest any psychopathology on the part of the abductees, there was no need to undertake more tests to prove or disprove such pathology.

-As far as MRI or other scanning tests to confirm the presence of alien tracking devices go, in principle I would be willing to participate in such a test if a qualified licensed and independent physician believed there was a reasonable medical indication for the test.
+As far as MRI or other scanning tests to confirm the presence of alien tracking devices goes, in principle, I would be willing to participate in such a test if a qualified, licensed, and independent physician believed there was a reasonable medical indication for the test.

-To expose any individuals to medical procedures without medical indication seems to me irresponsible and something Melva cannot participate in.
+To expose any individuals to medical procedures without medical indication seems to me irresponsible and something MOVA cannot participate in.

-Should you or other athletes have need of such a test, however, Melva would be happy.
+Should you or other attructees have need of such a test, however, MOVA would be happy.

 Now listen to the wording.